Praphulla/DevOps-Immersion/devops/experience_devops/story_a_projectplanning/content/intro.md

 ![](img/image5.jpg)

-The My Health Company teams uses Scrum as their framework for the software development process.
+The My Health Company teams use Scrum as their framework for the software development process.

 ## Scrum